MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

 ## Prerequisites

-For the data transfer to work from the Hospital Emergency Response solution, the regional health organization must have an SFTP server configured with a folder for each hospital on the SFTP server where the hospital can publish their data.
+These are the prerequisites for the data transfer to work successfully.

+- **SFTP server**: The regional health organization must have an SFTP server configured with a folder for each hospital on the SFTP server where the hospital can publish their data.
+The hospital must get the credentials from regional health organization to connect to the folder on the SFTP server.

-This article assumes that the hospital system already has access to a folder on a secure FTP server hosted by their regional medical organization.
-Make sure you have the credentials to establish a connection to the secure FTP folder as you will require it later.
+- **CDC Short Name**: Each **Supply** and **Staffing Type** record must have the **CDC Short Name** value.
+You can create and mage these records in the Admin app of hospital and regional solutions.

 ## Configure your solutions for data transfer